alykoshin/micromongo/README.md

 ## `findOne()`

-Methods `findOne()` returns deep copy (with some type limitations) of first array's documents matching query.
+Methods `findOne()` returns deep copy (with some type limitations) of first array's documents matching query with fields matching projection.

+If documents in array contains `_id` field, projection follows standard Mongo agreement to include it in output document by default.

 ```
 doc = mm.findOne(array, query, projection);